AdobeDocs/experience-manager-65-lts.ja-JP/help/assets/configure-aem-assets-with-brand-portal.md

    ![More detail of replication agent in CRXDE](assets/delete-mac-user.png)

-You can now [create a configuration](#configure-new-integration-65) by way of the Adobe Developer Console on your AEM 6.5 Author instance.
+You can now [create a configuration](#configure-new-integration-65) by way of the Adobe Developer Console on your Author instance.
 -->